Find the best English school in Dublin

 What is the average number of students per class and where do they come from?

 If there are no more than four students per class, the possibility of speaking and practicing the language with the classmates will be lower.
 On the other hand, if there are too many, the teacher will not be able to attend to all students personally.
 As with everything in life, it is important to find a balance.
-The limit for language schools in ireland is 15 students per class.
+The limit for language schools in Ireland is 15 students per class.
 Everest offers smaller groups (maximum 13 students per class).
+You should also make sure that the school is large enough to offer a class for all English language levels ( A1, A2, B1, B2, C1) so that you can be placed in a class that suits you level.

 There should also be a good mix in nationalities in the classroom, because otherwise you could find yourself surrounded by people speaking their mother-tongue which would be frustrating when you have paid specifically for English.